What are Letters Testamentary?

-The personal representative of an estate or heir will need a certified copy of the issued Letters Testamentary (and sometimes a copy of the last will and testament and a legally binding death certificate) to enter into real estate transactions on behalf of the estate and to manage debts and assets of the decedent.
+As the personal representative of an estate, be sure to obtain a certified copy of the issued letters testamentary from the court.
+You will need this as well as a copy of the last will and testament and a legally binding death certificate to enter into real estate transactions on behalf of the estate and to manage debts and assets of the decedent.

-Before a widow or heir receives an order for Letters of Administration, the court will usually require them to post a bond in an amount based upon the value of the decedent’s assets unless all heirs waive the bond requirement.
-The bond will compensate the decedent’s heirs in the event the estate’s assets are mismanaged.
+Before a widow or heir receives an order for letters of administration, they must usually post a bond in an amount based upon the value of the decedent’s assets.
+In some cases, all heirs may waive this bond requirement.
+Otherwise, the bond will compensate the decedent’s heirs in the event of mismanagement of the estate’s assets.

 How to Obtain Letters Testamentary

-In order to obtain Letters Testamentary or Letters of Administration in California, you need to draft and file a Petition for Probate, requesting that Letters be issued.
-Filing California Probate Form DE150 with the Probate Petition and its various required attachments will begin the process.
-These can be complicated forms and, if prepared incorrectly, your Petition can be denied or delayed.
-At A People’s Choice, we can help you complete all the required forms and supporting documents to file your Petition for Letters Testamentary or Letters of Administration.
+In order to obtain letters testamentary or letters of administration in California, you need to draft and file a petition for probate requesting the letters.
+First, you should file California Probate Form DE150 with the probate petition and its various required attachments.
+However, completing this complicated petition incorrectly may result in a denied or delayed probate.
+Luckily, A People’s Choice can help you complete all the required forms and supporting documents to ensure completion and accuracy.

-If an estate is valued under $150,000, there are several alternative ways for a representative to legally distribute assets to beneficiaries or heirs.
+If an estate is valued under $166,250, there are several alternative ways to legally distribute assets to beneficiaries or heirs.

-If the estate has no real property and the assets are under $150,000, the administrator can prepare an Affidavit form and present it to the agency holding the asset.
-This process works to easily transfer bank accounts, stock or other personal property with small balances in the name of the decedent.
+First, if the estate has no real property and the assets total under $166,250, the administrator can prepare a probate affidavit form and present it to the agency holding the asset.
+This process easily transfers bank accounts, stocks, or other personal property with small balances in the decedent’s name.

-If the estate consists of real property as well as other assets with a cumulative total value under $50,000, the beneficiaries can file a court Affidavit to request the property be distributed.
-It is important to note that this process must be filed and signed by all beneficiaries, NOT the representative.
+Second, if the estate consists of real property and other assets with a cumulative total value under $55,425, the beneficiaries can file a court affidavit to request the distribution of property.
+However, note that all beneficiaries must file and sign this affidavit – NOT the representative.

-If the estate consists of real property and other assets with a total value under $150,000, the beneficiaries can file a Small Estate Petition to request the property be distributed.
-It is important to note that this process must also be filed and signed by all beneficiaries, NOT the representative.
+Third, if the estate consists of real property and other assets with a total value under $166,250, the beneficiaries can file a small estate petition to request distribution of property.
+All beneficiaries must also sign and file this petition – NOT the representative.

-Lastly, a spouse can file a spousal petition to transfer spousal or community property to the surviving spouse.
-This process works well if all the property in the estate is community property or designated to go to a spouse by will.
-However, if the decedent dies intestate and there is some property that needs to be distributed to other beneficiaries, a spousal petition does nothing to settle that part of the estate that goes to the other heirs.
-Depending on the value of the property to be distributed to other heirs, a full probate or a small estate probate may also need to be filed to distribute those remaining assets.
+Last, a spouse can file a spousal petition to transfer spousal or community property.
+This process works well if all the property in the estate is community property or designated to a spouse in a will.
+However, if the decedent dies intestate with some property left to other beneficiaries, a spousal petition cannot settle that part of the estate.
+Thus, depending on the value of the remaining property, the representative may still need to file probate.

-The best way to avoid probate completely is with effective pre-death planning.
-Probating an estate can be completely avoided if a decedent makes proper pre-death plans for their estate with a fully funded trust.
-Having a living trust will allow an estate’s assets to avoid the probate process altogether.
-A living trust allows a person to choose beneficiaries to receive their assets upon their death without the estate having to go through the probate process.
-There is no need for Letters Testamentary or Letters of Administration to distribute the assets of a trust.
+The best way to avoid probate completely is with effective pre-death planning with a fully funded trust.
+A living trust allows a person to choose beneficiaries to receive their assets upon their death without a probate.
+In such case, there is no need for letters testamentary or letters of administration to distribute the assets of a trust.